datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 To demonstrate how to share a DataLad dataset on a common file system, we will pretend that your personal computer can be accessed by other users.
-Let's say that your room mate has access, and you're making sure that there is a ``DataLad-101`` dataset in a different place on the file system for him to access and work with.
+Let's say that your room mate has access, and you are making sure that there is a ``DataLad-101`` dataset in a different place on the file system for him to access and work with.